LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 }
 ```
 Expected response from Elasticsearch:

-You will see that buckets are sorted in a descending manner.
-The first bucket is from 12/1/2011 and it descends down!
+You will see that buckets are now sorted to return the most recent interval first intead of last.

 ![image](https://user-images.githubusercontent.com/60980933/115941140-72383000-a461-11eb-90c2-a86cc1ae8233.png)

 #### Histogram Aggregation
 The `histogram aggregation` creates buckets based on any numerical interval.

 Ex.
-Create a bucket for each price interval that increases in increments of 10
+Create a buckets based on price interval the increases in increments of 10.

 Syntax:
 ```